kapseliboi/hybrixd/recipes/README-recipes.txt

 A recipe file is a json file describing the properties of a source or asset implementation

+A recipe defines either an asset/token or a source.
+For assets a symbol is required, for sources an id.

 symbol                For assets
 id                    For sources

 name                  A string containing the display name mode